 However, illness can upset the chemistry in your body, which may make it more important to get them from food or supplements until you are cured or healthy again.

 What are the 20 Amino Acids Good For?

-As the building blocks for important proteins, each of the 20 amino acids is very different, and no two are exactly alike.
+As the building blocks for important proteins, each of the 20 AA is very different, and no two are exactly alike.

 Here is a breakdown of what the 20 amino acids can provide, as well as an example of why they are so important in humans.

 Essential Amino Acids

 Essential amino acids are just that: essential amino acids that you need to keep in your diet if you want to stay healthy.

 BCAAs are three types of an amino acid (valine, leucine, and isoleucine) that have a similar molecular structure with a small set of branching differences (a side chain).

 Their molecular structure makes them important for muscle growth and energy in humans, so many people see them as a kind of supplement.
 In a way, they are, although the three are still part of natural muscle biology.